Faith healing: Going cold turkey in Myanmar behind locked doors

 A quarter of the 65 males, mostly aged 15 to 25, who started the latest course have "escaped", said Ahja.

-Some are farmers and laborers, others are students.
+Some are farmers and labourers, others are students.
 They are usually Kachin, who are predominantly Christian, but some are from Buddhist ethnic groups.

 Most arrive voluntarily, but some are brought by force with the help of staff members, many of them former addicts.

-Ahja started his center with donations from fellow Christians.
-He charges each patient 40,000 kyat ($40), although poorer families pay less, sometimes nothing.
+Ahja started his centre with donations from fellow Christians.
+He charges each patient 40,000 kyat, although poorer families pay less, sometimes nothing.

-He insists his methods are effective, although he can't say how many patients stayed off drugs after leaving the center.
+He insists his methods are effective, although he can't say how many patients stayed off drugs after leaving the centre.

-Around Myanmar, drug users are still criminalized and stigmatized.
+Around Myanmar, drug users are still criminalised and stigmatised.
 Under a law enacted when it was a British colony, even possessing a needle carries a six-month jail sentence.

-A crackdown by police in Myitkyina, Kachin State, last year drove users underground and interrupted prevention and treatment programs that help combat the spread of HIV/AIDS.
+A crackdown by police in Myitkyina, Kachin State, last year drove users underground and interrupted prevention and treatment programmes that help combat the spread of HIV/AIDS.

 About 20 percent of injecting drug users, most of whom live in heroin-saturated northern Myanmar, are infected, according to the Ministry of Health.